Camille Rodriguez

-Kathleen Camille Muldong Rodriguez (born December 27, 1994) is a Filipino footballer who plays as a midfielder for Kaya and the Philippines women's national team.
+Kathleen Camille Muldong Rodriguez (born December 27, 1994) is a Filipina international footballer who plays as a midfielder for PFF Women's League club Kaya-Iloilo and the Philippines women's national team.

 Early life and education

 Rodriguez was born in Zamboanga City on December 27, 1994.
 She studied at Miriam College High School for her secondary studies.
-She attended Ateneo de Manila University for her collegiate studies.
+Rodriguez attended the Ateneo de Manila University where she pursued a degree in psychology.

+Career

+Early years

 Rodriguez took up the sport of football in 2005.
 She participated in tournaments organized by the Rizal Football Association (RIFA) and played for Miriam at the Women's National Collegiate Athletic Association (WNCAA).
 She was named MVP in various RIFA-organized tournaments, mostly 9-a-sides, and was named to the Mythical Selection of the WNCAA from the 39th to the 41st season.
 She also played in the Palarong Pambansa in 2009 and 2010 for the National Capital Region.
 She was named MVP in both editions.

-College career
+College

 Rodriguez played for the Ateneo Lady Blue Booters, the women's football team of the Ateneo de Manila University during her college.
 She played for the Ateneo in the UAAP with her team finishing third thrice consecutively.
 She was named best striker in UAAP Season 77 and was part of the "Mythical Eleven" in UAAP Season 79.
 She was captain of the team by her senior year.

-Club career
+Club

-Rodriguez continued to play for the Ateneo in the PFF Women's League.
+Rodriguez has played for Ateneo when the collegiate team competed in the PFF Women's League.
+She played for her school in the domestic league's 2016–17 season.
+In the 2018 season, she joined Hiraya (Stallion–Hiraya in 2019–20).

+The PFF Women's League would be suspended after the 2019–20 season, although Rodriguez would affiliate herself with the women's team of Kaya–Iloilo.

+After her stint with Mislata FC in Spain, Rodriguez joined Kerala-based Lord's FA in April 2023 for their campaign in the 2022–23 Indian Women's League season.